Automattic/wp-calypso/packages/wp-checkout/README.md

 A React Hook that will return an object containing whatever data was entered in the billing contact step.
 Must only be used inside `CheckoutProvider`.

+### useCheckoutHandlers()

+A React Hook that will return a two element array where the first element is the `onSuccess` handler and the second is the `onFailure` handler as passed to `Checkout`.

 ### useCheckoutLineItems()

 A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), and the second element is the current total (matching the `total` prop).

+### useCheckoutRedirects()

+A React Hook that will return a two element array where the first element is the `successRedirectUrl` handler and the second is the `failureRedirectUrl` handler as passed to `Checkout`.

 ### usePaymentMethod()